Lund Observatory: Activities

 Today Lund Observatory research activity focuses on observational and theoretical astrophysics.
 Areas covered include galaxy formation and evolution, exoplanet research, laboratory astrophysics, high-energy astrophysics, star clusters, and astrometry (Hipparcos and Gaia).

 The Lund Panorama of the Milky Way

 Towards the middle 20th century astronomer professor Knut Lundmark, of the Lund Observatory in Sweden, supervised the two engineers Martin Kesküla and Tatjana Kesküla who painstakingly mapped the positions of about 7000 individual stars to create an unprecedented drawing of the Milky Way.
 The map took two years to complete (it was completed in 1955), measures 2 m by 1 m, and is known as the Lund Panorama of the Milky Way.

 Lund University Planetarium

-The department runs a planetarium in Vattenhallen Science Center.